hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 done such great things for us in the past.
 Ay, the more I compare notes, the more I love you, my fellow-countrymen; you are good and pure and gentle.
-You have been always tyrannised over, and such is the irony of this material world of Mâyâ.
+You have been always tyrannised over, and such is the irony of this material world of Māyā.
 Never mind that; the Spirit will triumph in the long run.
 In the meanwhile let us work and let us not abuse our country, let us not curse and abuse the weather-beaten and work-worn institutions of our thrice-holy motherland.
 Have no word of condemnation